FlaggedATX/RawLinearRegression/README.md

 ## What's Next?

-I plan to use the same model to experiment with different mathematical operations and see where linear regression succeeds and where it breaks down.
+I plan to use the same model to experiment with different mathematical operations, at varying feature counts, and see where linear regression succeeds and where it breaks down.
 Some planned experiments:

-* Addition (generalized to bigger numbers)
+* Addition (generalized to bigger numbers and more terms)
 * Multiplication
 * Binary arithmetic